Daily COVID-19 data tracker: 13 new cases, no new deaths - Mission Local

 The San Francisco Department of Public Health provides daily updates each morning.
 We will do the same.

-The most recent numbers from the Health Department show only 13 new confirmed cases, and no new deaths as of yesterday.
+The most recent numbers from the Health Department show 13 newly-announced confirmed cases, and no new announced deaths as of yesterday.

-The hospitalization numbers have been particularly good – and state and city officials are looking at these closely in terms of further re-openings.
-The state wants to see a 7-day average percent change of no more than 5 percent and San Francisco is well below that with a drop of some 1 percent over seven days.

-The other metric on hospitalizations is no more than 20 newly hospitalized patients on any single day over the past 14 and again, San Francisco meets that standard easily.
-There actually hasn’t been a day when hospitals here saw a 20 patient increase.
-Although they inched up to a high of 93 on April 11, the increases have been no more than nine at a time.
+Of those 13 cases, one was added with a confirmation date of May 12, one of May 20, four of May 23, and eight of May 24.
+The number of cases confirmed on May 18 was also retroactively adjusted and decreased by one.

+We asked the city yesterday why the confirmed case count on a particular date decreased by one on yesterday’s released numbers, too, and were told they wouldn’t be able to speak to individual adjustments:

+We’re looking into the science behind masks.
+For those wanting to start on their own.
+Here is a paper that many cite.
+The CDC recommends masks where social distancing becomes difficult – inside stores for example.
+San Francisco’s policy follows the CDC guidelines and masks are not required outside unless social distancing becomes impossible.

+The World Health Organization recommends masks only if you are caring for someone with COVID-19 or have symptoms.
+And WHO warns that masks “are effective only when used in combination with frequent hand-cleaning” and “if you wear a mask, then you must know how to use it and dispose of it properly.”
+There are videos on how to do so here.

-And if you’re feeling spectacular and haven’t already, please support our coverage.
+Producing all of this content keeps us busy and if you haven’t already, please support our efforts.

 Please note: